wh01Samyak/Learn_Express/README.md

 ```
 require('xxx.js'), where the .js extension can be omitted, returns whatever is exported by that xxx.js file.
 If that xxx.js file exports an object, require('xxx.js') returns an object; if a function is exported, require('xxx.js') returns a function; if a single string is exported, require('xxx.js') returns a string...

-If you check source code of file express.js, you will see that it exports a single function.
+If we check the source code of file express.js, we will see that it exports a single function.
 So in `var express = require('express')`.

 The first express is assigned whatever is exported by module express, which in this case happens to be a single function.
 express is a function, not a reference to a module.
-Hence on second row you just invoke that function: `var app = express()`.
+Hence on second row we just invoke that function: `var app = express()`.

 This Express app object has many functions.
 We'll cove them in the following points -

 1. **app.listen(port)** - This tells our server to listen to a specific port.
 By default node server listens on port 3000.

 2. **app.get(path, handler)** - In express, a route takes the following structure.
 In place of get we can have any http method, like get, put, post, delete.
 Path is a relative on the server, it can be a string or even a regular expression.
 Handler is a function that Express calls when the route is matched.
 Handlers take the form function(req, res) {...}, where req is the request object, and res is the response object.
 For example, the handler